Lenna

-Lenna (or Lena) is a standard test image used in the field of digital image processing starting in 1973, but it is no longer considered appropriate by some authors.
-It is a picture of the Swedish model Lena Forsén, shot by photographer Dwight Hooker, cropped from the centerfold of the November 1972 issue of Playboy magazine.
-The continued use of the image has attracted controversy, on both technical and social grounds, and many journals have discouraged or banned its use.
-Forsén herself has asked for the image to be retired.
+Lenna (or Lena) is a standard test image used in the field of digital image processing, starting in 1973.
+It is a picture of the Swedish model Lena Forsén, shot by photographer Dwight Hooker and cropped from the centerfold of the November 1972 issue of Playboy magazine.
+The Lenna image has attracted controversy because of its subject matter.
+Starting in the mid-2010s, many journals have deemed it inappropriate and discouraged its use, while others have banned it from publication outright.
+Forsén herself has called for it to be retired, saying "It's time I retired from tech."

 The spelling "Lenna" came from the model's desire to encourage the proper pronunciation of her name.
 "I didn't want to be called Leena [/'li:nə/]," she explained.